Shivabhandari-7/GEC_SEM1_rebsub/README.md

-# Game Engine Creation Semester 1
+# Games Engine Creation Semester 1

-This repository contains the weekly assessments for the Game Design and Programming course at Staffordshire University.
-Each week, new files will be uploaded covering different topics related to game development.
+This repository contains the weekly assessments for the Games Design and Programming course at Staffordshire University.
+New files will be uploaded each week covering different topics.

 # Installation
 Before using this project, please ensure that you have the following programs installed on your computer:

-Visual Studio Code
 Microsoft Visual Studio
 Getting Started

-To initialize the project, follow these steps:
+To initialise the project, follow these steps:

 1. Clone the repository to your local machine using the following command:
 ``` git clone <repository-url> ```